10up/headstartwp/site/documentation/05-Gutenberg/rendering-blocks-in-react-native.md

 };
 ```

 The goal here is to trim all text nodes.
 This is mostly to clean up text nodes.
-Therefore, we catch any non-orphans and non-empty text field nodes and replace them with a “trimmed” version.
+Therefore, we catch any non-orphans and non-empty text field nodes and replace them with a "trimmed" version.

 Now we have ensured that we don’t have lingering text nodes and that valid text node does not contain additional whitespaces at the beginning and end.